What Are Homes Like in Hawaii?

 Oahu was also developed from Waikiki and Honolulu outward, so the further out from the city center you go, generally speaking, the newer the homes will get.
 Add into the fact that we are an island with limited land, our lots tend to be smaller and the high cost of living here in Hawaii means most people don’t tear down their homes and rebuild new.
 They renovate or add on to existing homes.
 That brings us to the uniqueness you will find in many Hawaii homes.

-How Are Hawaiian Homes Different From Mainland Homes?
+How Are Hawaii Homes Different From Mainland Homes?

 Hawaiian architecture nowadays is generally defined by an eclectic mix of western and Asian elements.
 This coalition has resulted in distinct features that set its residences apart from those on the mainland.